 Suppliers are in the position they have nothing to lose…

 Suppliers have moved beyond words and threats and have taken decisive action to stop supplying Coles and Woolworths their most wanted and popular brands.

 They want the major supermarket retailers to stop the dysfunctional pricing cycle and pay attention to them and their financial needs – after all, this is supposed to be a partnership, right?

 Security of supply is a big deal for major supermarkets.
 It must be handled with care.
 Their ability to supply customers what they want is a major customer value driver.
 If they get a reputation for failing to supply, customers will go elsewhere, and shareholders will get nervous.

-Why has it come to this?
+Why has it come to this price rise implementation?

 Big and small suppliers have been feeling the tight squeeze from their major retailers for many years now.
 From Coca-Cola, Nestle and Mars to small, niche suppliers, or those without major branded products; suppliers pricing policy have been to just cop whatever the big two supermarket retail chains have demanded from them:

 - Putting downward pressure on prices over the past number of years as costs were escalating